omnidotdev/sigil/README.md

 If you'd like to develop outside of Storybook, as in a dedicated app, follow the [prerequisities](docs/usage.md#prerequisites), then follow the [local usage instructions](docs/usage.md#local).

+### Component Generation

+To generate a new component, run `bun generate` and follow the prompts.
+This will create a new component file, story, and recipe in the appropriate directories.

+This generator is powered by [Turbo's `generate` subcommand](https://turbo.build/repo/docs/reference/generate).

 ## License

 The code in this repository is licensed under MIT, &copy; Brian Cooper and Omni LLC.
 See <a href="LICENSE.md">LICENSE.md</a> for more information.